Code-Institute-Submissions/SilviaSaverino-ArcadeGames_NOvResub/README.md

 ![screenshot of 2nd game background](/docs/img/2nd-game-playground.png)

-Here the user will be able to pick one of three possible options representing the classic moves a player could play in this version of the game.
+Here the user will be able to pick one of the three possible options representing the classic moves a player could play in this version of the game.

 (FUN FACT: in other versions, mainly the french one, the player of rock-paper-scissors can pick up to 5 hand gestures - follow this [Link](https://en.wikipedia.org/wiki/Rock_paper_scissors) to discover more!)